 Does Teams work with those outside your organisation?
 Yes - this feature was added and can be turned on or off.
 Guest access is included with all Office 365 Business Premium, Office 365 Enterprise, and Office 365 Education subscriptions.
 No additional Office 365 license is necessary.
 Guest access is a tenant-level setting in Microsoft Teams and is turned off by default.
 Find out more here.

-Microsoft Teams is already a robust offering and it is still relatively new.
+Microsoft Teams is already a robust offering and is benefiting from lots of new features and integrations.
 Even better, since Microsoft’s new direction under Satya Nadella, feedback and reviews on products have been well received with Microsoft actively acting upon public feedback.
 Microsoft Teams has a simple feedback program and you can go and view most popular suggestions, as well as see which ones are planned based on the number of up-votes.
 These requests and other features can then be seen on the public Office 365 Roadmap.
 This really shows a commitment to making a product aimed at user needs, so we have a great feeling about Microsoft Teams.
 What's more, seeing as Teams will be replacing Skype for Business we are sure that it will become well used!

 Media coverage and reception has also been very positive with many Slack comparisons.
-Within these comparisons, Microsoft Teams are often faring very well in terms of features, usability and offering but what makes it even more appealing is the fact that is it included with Office 365.
-For Office 365 users, this means that those who are already using other paid teamwork software can remove the licence expense, and those that aren't can gain access to a useful, new application that competitors might be using - at no extra cost.
+Within these comparisons, Microsoft Teams is often faring very well in terms of features, usability and offering—but what makes it even more appealing is the fact that is it included with Office 365.
+For Office 365 users, this means that those who are already using other paid teamwork software can remove the licence expense, and those that aren't can gain access to a useful new application that competitors might be using - at no extra cost.